Omnia Card vs Roma pass: Which is the best Vatican pass?

 Just make sure you make one visit to the Vatican within the validity period of your Omnia Card, and you can visit the Vatican Museums, Sistine Chapel and St Peter’s Basilica with ease!

-The top 5 reasons to pick the Rome City Pass
+The top 5 reasons to pick the Roma Pass

 - Budget friendly